Papagoat/a-cloud-guru-exam-tips/01-IAM-S3.md

 * Athena is an interactive query service.
 * Allows you to query data located in S3 using standard SQL.
 * Serverless.
-* Commonly used to analyse log data stored in S3.
+* Commonly used to analyze log data stored in S3.

 # Macie
 * Macie uses AI to analyze data in S3 and helps to identify PII.
-* Can also be used to analyse Cloud Trail logs for suspicious API activity.
+* Can also be used to analyze Cloud Trail logs for suspicious API activity.
 * Includes Dashboards, Reports and Alerting.
 * Great for PCI-DSS compliance and preventing ID theft.